-Emotional factors can play a significant role in the development of gum (periodontal) disease and the severity can increase with amount of stress you are experiencing.
-Stress can make it more difficult for our bodies to fight infection and may also cause individuals to engage in habits that can lead to gum disease such as smoking, poor dietary habits and forgetting to clean teeth properly.
+Stress and emotional factors can play a significant role in the development of gum (periodontal) disease and the severity can increase with the amount of stress you are experiencing.
+Stress can make it more difficult for our bodies to fight infection and can also make it more difficult to look after yourself, when suffering with increased stress it is common for patient’s to engage in habits that can lead to gum disease such as smoking, poor dietary habits and forgetting to clean teeth properly.

 It’s important to continue to practice good oral hygiene.
-Stress can affect your mood and cause you to skip brushing, flossing, and rinsing.
-If you don’t take good care of your mouth and teeth, you raise your chances of getting cavities or gum disease.
+Stress can affect your mood and cause you to skip brushing, and interdental cleaning.
+This can increase the chance of oral diseases.

 When you’re stressed, you may also pick up some unhealthy eating habits, such as snacking on sugary foods or drinks, which increases the likelihood of tooth decay.
-In the long run it can increase your chances of gum disease.
+In the long run poor nutrition can also increase your chances of gum disease.

 If you’re feeling tense or anxious, you should keep a watchful eye for signs of the following stress-related disorders.
 Depending on your symptoms, we can recommend specific treatments.